-I want everyone to recognise their alumni status offers lifelong value from their educational investment and shared experiences from life for life.
+I want everyone to recognize their alumni status offers lifelong value from their educational investment and shared experiences from life for life.
 To achieve this vision, I designed The Alumni Way as an enterprise with a distinct social purpose.
 The Alumni Way and its parent company KITE – Keep in Touch Education, offers thought leadership, strategic research expertise, education and resources for alumni, future alumni, governments, educational institutions, and other alma maters.
 I can often be found shouting to the rooftops about alumni.
 I find it is more effective to speak at events and engage with organizations to build alumni literacy to explore, share and make our lives better.

 Everyone can be an alumni leader.
 Alumni leadership drawing on your learning from your shared experience.
 With over 20 years as a scholar, higher education manager and advancement professional, my own journey of alumni leadership started early.

 And it is not only how much I have personally and professionally gained from my alumni connection.
 I generously give my time, talent, treasure, and ties too.
-I am on the Board of Alumni Association for the University of St Michael’s College – University of Toronto.
+I am the President of the Alumni Association for the University of St Michael’s College – University of Toronto.
 I am an active eMentor with the University of Sheffield and the University of Victoria.
 I evaluate scholarship applications.
 I reconnected with a fellow Encounters with Canada alum recently to record a vlog on community.

 Most importantly, everywhere I go and everyone I speak to from the airport security queue to a sushi bar to a night out with friends, I ask about alumni connection.
 I encourage people to leverage the connections they have already to enhance their own life and the lives of others.